What Is Waterloo Community Television?

 What Services Are Available and What Is the Cost?

 Most services are free!
 Remember, the purpose of WCTV and the facility is to help you produce television programs that will be shown on the WCTV public access channel.
-Use of the facility or equipment for other purposes will not be allowed.

 How Can I Express Myself on the Public Access Channel?